easybuilders/easybuild/docs/Creating_binary_packages.rst

 As an experimental feature (see :ref:`experimental_features`), support for `FPM <https://github.com/jordansissel/fpm>`_ has been integrated into EasyBuild v2.2.0 (see :ref:`release_notes_v2.2.0`).

 FPM is provided by EasyBuild itself, along with Ruby.
+You can install FPM using the FPM-1.3.3-Ruby-2.1.6.eb easyblock.

 Overview
 --------